Onlyprakash/Java-Official-Learning/README.md

 # 🚀 KEY FEATURES & CONCEPTS :-

-➤ Encapsulation:->   Demonstrated with Student and BankAccount classes, using private fields and public getters/setters to protect data.
+➤ Encapsulation :->   Demonstrated with Student and BankAccount classes, using private fields and public getters/setters to protect data.

-➤ Inheritance:->   Showcased with Animal/Dog and Grandparent/Parent/Child hierarchies, using the extends and super() keywords.
+➤ Inheritance :->   Showcased with Animal/Dog and Grandparent/Parent/Child hierarchies, using the extends and super() keywords.

-➤ Abstraction:->   Implemented with an abstract class Pen and its concrete subclass FountainPen to hide implementation details.
+➤ Abstraction :->   Implemented with an abstract class Pen and its concrete subclass FountainPen to hide implementation details.

-➤ Practical Examples:->   Includes simple classes like cellPhone and Square to reinforce the concepts of methods and properties.
+➤ Practical Examples :->   Includes simple classes like cellPhone and Square to reinforce the concepts of methods and properties.

 # 🧠 LEARNING OBJECTIVES :-